saneku/Plume-traj/plume_backtraj.md

   Path to a PNG plot showing the initial vertical distribution of all seeded parcels.

 - `--trajectory-age` (optional)
   When set, writes a Cartopy map (PNG) where parcel trajectories are coloured by their arrival age (hours).
-The figure mirrors the main trajectory map, includes the same coastline/border background, and uses 10 discrete intervals from the `gist_ncar_r` colormap with a horizontal legend.
+The figure mirrors the main trajectory map, includes the same coastline/border background, and uses 10 discrete intervals from the `gist_ncar` colormap with a horizontal legend.

+- `--trajectory-emission-time-figure` (optional)
+  Writes a Cartopy map (PNG) where parcel trajectories are coloured by emission time (hours since `--emission-start`).
+Uses 10 discrete intervals from `gist_ncar` and labels the colorbar with the emission start time when provided.

 - `--trajectory-arrival-height-figure` (optional)
   Like the age map, but parcels are coloured by the altitude at which they intercepted the receptor cylinder (10 discrete bins, labelled in km).

 - `--missed-trajectory-figure` (optional)
   Stores a Cartopy map of the parcels that never intersected the receptor.
-Their trajectories are plotted with faint dotted lines, while only the final positions are marked using the same initial-height colouring as the main trajectory panel.
+Trajectories are plotted with the same initial-height colouring as the main trajectory panel, and final positions are marked with colored points.

 - `--figure-dpi` (default: `200`)
   Resolution (dots per inch) applied to every generated PNG figure.